skedwards88/yoga/README.md

 Do you have feedback or ideas for improvement?
 [Open an issue](https://github.com/skedwards88/yoga/issues/new).

+Want a fitness bot?
+Visit [CnS Games](https://skedwards88.github.io/fitness/).

-Want more games?
+Want some games?
 Visit [CnS Games](https://skedwards88.github.io/portfolio/).

 ## Development